Issaquah Food & Clothing Bank

 Description

-With a 53-year history, the Issaquah Food & Clothing Bank is a crucial center of support for approximately 7,500 people in East King County.
+With a 54-year history, the Issaquah Food & Clothing Bank is a crucial center of support for approximately 9,200 people in East King County.
 We serve anyone who comes to us seeking help — however, most of the people we serve are living in Issaquah, Renton Highlands, Newcastle, and Sammamish.
 Our free food and basic needs resources help people gain and maintain stable housing, employment, and overall health.
-In addition to a market and onsite emergency response resources, we also deliver food regularly to about 250 homes for those who are unable to travel to the food bank, as well as providing supplemental nutrition for students on the weekends and over school breaks.
+In addition to a market and onsite emergency response resources, we also deliver food regularly to about 250 homes for those who are unable to travel to the food bank, as well as providing supplemental nutrition for students on the weekends and over school breaks when school lunches are not accessible.

 The Need

-Your support during GiveBIG will help us serve every individual and every family who comes to us seeking help to get their basic needs met.
-Thank you for being a part of our story!
+Your support during GiveBIG will help us cover funding cuts to serve every individual and every family who comes to us seeking help to get their basic needs met.
+Thank you for being a vital part of their journey to stability!

-Thank you for helping us reach our $50,000 goal
+Thank you for helping us reach our $60,000 goal to provide a

-Thanks to a generous $20,000 match from two private donors,
+Thanks to a generous $30,000 match from three private donors,

 Organization Data